 Youth Peer Education Training

 Youth Peer Education Training is a 45-hour program that teaches high school teens how to become trusted resources for sharing age-appropriate sex education to otherwise unreachable youth.
 Peer educators represent diverse backgrounds from the St. Louis area, Southwest Missouri, and Southeast Missouri.
 Peer Education training is taught throughout the academic school year, and participants earn a Certificate from the Education Department upon completion.
 Please list this program by name to request more information from our Education Department.

 Intended audience: Professionals who work with young people (middle school through early 20s), such as school counselors, coaches, health teachers, after-school program leaders, youth mentors, etc.

-Sexual Health in the Community is a program designed for professionals who provide youth with sexual health information.
+This training is designed for professionals who provide youth with sexual health information, formally or informally.
+The training prepares professionals to become “askable”, trustworthy adults in a young person’s life.
+The training reviews relevant and common concerns, and prepares participants to respond to questions compassionately and effectively.
 Please list this program by name to request a consultation with our Education Department.

 Intended audience: Medical staff, residents, physicians, and clinicians.